-- (1) Expenditure in connection with the administration and functioning of the Commission must be defrayed from monies appropriated by Parliament for this purpose to the Department of Justice and Constitutional Development vote (hereinafter referred to as the Departmental vote) in terms of the Public Finance Management Act, 1999 (Act No. 1 of 1999). - (2) Monies appropriated by Parliament for this purpose- - (a) constitute earmarked funds on the Departmental vote; and - (b) may not be used by the Department for any other purpose, without the approval of Treasury and the Chief Justice as Chairperson of the Commission.
+(1) Expenditure in connection with the administration and functioning of the Commission must be defrayed from monies appropriated by Parliament for this purpose to the Office of the Chief Justice vote (hereinafter referred to as the Departmental vote) in terms of the Public Finance Management Act, 1999 (Act No. 1 of 1999).

+[subsection (1) substituted by section 5(a) of Act 24 of 2015]

+- (2) Monies appropriated by Parliament for this purpose- - (a) constitute earmarked funds on the Departmental vote; and - (b) may not be used by the Office of the Chief Justice for any other purpose, without the approval of Treasury and the Chief Justice as Chairperson of the Commission.